Guide Updated April 28, 2026 · 8 min read

 curl -X POST https://api.rhumb.dev/v1/capabilities/email.send/execute \

-When to use it: Your agent has a crypto wallet.
-You want zero-signup, zero-credential execution.
-You're building autonomous agents that need to operate without human provisioning.
+When to use it: Your agent has a crypto wallet and you want zero-signup, request-level payment authorization.
+Use this when per-call payment is the point, not as the default repeat-throughput path.
 Security posture: No credential to steal.
 The wallet's private key is the only secret, and it stays on the agent's machine.
 Replay protection via unique transaction hashes.

 Credential storage hierarchy